Home » The Art of Creativity » What You Can Learn from Still Life Photography

 What You Can Learn from Still Life Photography

-For many photographers, the idea of creating a still life image is boring.
+For many photographers, creating a still-life image is boring.
 Who wants or needs yet another photo of a bowl of fruit or a vase filled with flowers?
 The fact is, however, that still life images don’t need to be boring — and even if you do choose to go with more traditional subjects, the creation of these images will prove to be a valuable learning experience.

-In fact, painters and other artists have relied on still life imagery for centuries as a method to hone their craft.
+In fact, painters and other artists have relied on still-life imagery for centuries to hone their craft.
 When approached properly, still life photography is an excellent way to create beautiful artwork while enhancing your skills as a photographer.
 I'll show you some of the things that you can learn from this misunderstood genre, and I'll give you some ideas that will help you add life to your still images.

 Learning about Composition, Light, and Color

-Composition, light, and color are the three guiding principles behind still life imagery.
-As you'll learn, the composition is a large part of what makes still life photos meaningful.
+Composition, light, and color are the three guiding principles of still-life imagery.
+As you'll learn, composition is a major factor in what makes still-life photos meaningful.
 When it comes to setting up a still life image, you'll need to create a scene of sorts.
 A basic bowl of apples centered in the frame isn’t enough.
 Instead, ask yourself why the apples would be sitting there.
-Is someone about to use them to make pies or are they part of a decorate centerpiece?
-Once you’ve identified the reason for those apples to be in the frame, then you can move them around and add other items to tell a story — perhaps a rolling pin, some flour and empty pie plates, all aligned according to the Rule of Thirds so that you’re telling the story in the most visually appealing way possible.
+Is someone about to use them to make pies, or are they part of a decorative centerpiece?
+Once you’ve identified the reason for those apples to be in the frame, then you can move them around and add other items to tell a story — perhaps a rolling pin, some flour, and empty pie plates, all aligned according to the Rule of Thirds so that you’re telling the story in the most visually appealing way possible.

 As you create still life images, you'll also learn to study the way light affects the scene.
 You'll see how diffuse lighting gives the scene a muted effect, while bright lighting makes the colors pop.
 Strong directional lighting — the sort that leaves long shadows and areas of deep black — can be used to add mystery or a more ominous feeling.